-The Expression selector lets you dynamically specify how much you want characters to be affected by an animator property through the use of expressions.
+The Expression selector lets you dynamically specify how much characters are affected by an animator property through the use of expressions.
 You can add one or more Expression selectors to an animator group, and that animator group can contain one or more properties.